MelonFruit7/Paint73/README.md

 ```
 Dev Mode Features:

+//RAM Intensive
 Feature - Input image link into Dev input and click (Alt + Y)
           to draw an image with an animation (open circle off/on will change the drawing animation)

 Feature - Input a Integer as a time limit into the devbox to have randomized colors while drawing (Recommended Input 1000)

+//RAM Intensive
+Feature - To toggle on and off flood animation (Alt + A)

 ```